Prevention of Pollution and Resource Circulation

 RENU® Project Aims to Realize Circular Economy

-In the spring of 2019, we launched a project called the RENU® project (“RENU”), which aims to address the issue of excessive waste in the fashion industry and realize circular economy.
+In the spring of 2019, ITOCHU launched a project called the RENU® project (“RENU”), which aims to address the issue of excessive waste in the fashion industry and realize circular economy.
 As its first product, we are developing recycled polyester made from textiles such as waste leftover fabric and used clothing.
 We will contribute to realize circular economy by developing this project through the entire supply chain of the fashion industry from raw materials to consumers.

 Refer to: RENU® project website